The Wizard on the Edge of Forever

 He paused for a moment while he pulled a piece of paper from a pocket in his suit coat and looked at it.
 "Unfortunately, the person best suited to helping you destroy this threat to humanity, the Earth, and the moral soul of the Federation is one Albus Dumbledore."

 Harry stood up from his chair and began to pace the floor.

 "Mr. President, I apologize for Harry's reaction," began Hui.

-The President waved it off saying "Mrs. Potter, I've been on the receiving end of much worse.
+The president waved it off saying "Dr. Potter, I've been on the receiving end of much worse.
 His pacing the floor is actually a quite refreshing reaction."

-Harry paused his pacing and faced the President "Mr. President, how can Professor Dumbledore be the person that is best suited to help?
-He's been dead for three hundred yea…" Suddenly, Harry realized what the President was going to ask him to do.
-The realization and the possible implications hit him like a two-by-four.
+Harry paused his pacing.
+"Mr. President, how could Professor Dumbledore be the person that is best suited to help?
+He's been dead for over two hundred yea…" Suddenly, Harry realized what the president was going to ask him to do.
+The realization and the possible implications hit him like a two by four.

 "Sir, are you asking me to do what I think you are?"
 Harry asked tentatively.

 "Commander Potter, yes, I believe you have figured out what I'm asking you to do.
 As recent events with Admiral Kirk and the Probe have demonstrated, Starfleet is not unaware of the potential to use time travel to the past as a method for solving current or future problems.

 "Based on all the information that I have been given, I am asking you to gather a team together and go back in time, to find a way to prevent the future your wife has seen.
 Needless to say, try not to change the recorded history that we know if at all possible."